-Those wishing to reproduce our designs should refer to the gerber subdirectory.
-Within the gerber directory you will find zip files for each separate version of the printed circuit board (PCB).
+Those wishing to produce the analog driver board or digital driver board designs should refer to the 'gerber' subdirectory.
+Within this subdirectory you will find zip files containing everything necessary for production of printed circuit boards (PCB) of each board design.
 You may upload these zip files to PCB manufacturers when ordering copies of our designs.